 Skip to content

-As a pure Kafka replacement
+As a pure Kafka replacement#

-As compared to Apache Kafka, Bufstream:
+As a pure Kafka replacement, Bufstream is also best-in-class.
+Compared to Apache Kafka, Bufstream:

 • Is 8x less expensive to operate, including Buf's licensing fees.